orslumen/record-cache/README.markdown

 1. Rails 3.1 and 3.2 support
 1. Replace request_cache in favor of ActiveRecord::QueryCache (Lawrence Pit https://github.com/orslumen/record-cache/pull/11)
 1. Possibility to set a custom logger
+1. Select queries within a transaction will automatically bypass the cache

 ----
 Copyright (c) 2011-2014 Orslumen, released under the MIT license